mongodb/docs/source/advanced-usage.rst

 - "hour," which re-plots all charts with hourly averages.

-TODO confirm use of terms "averages" and "re-plots" above.

 - "day," which re-plots the chart to display a period of time greater than 24 hours, Possible scopes are: "week," "two week," "month," "six month" and "year."